-- With effect from year of assessment 2004, companies with paid-up capital of RM2.5 million and below at the beginning of the basis period for a year of assessment are subject to corporate tax at 20% on chargeable income up to RM500,000, which was applicable to certain subsidiaries. - The tax rates in several foreign jurisdictions are different from that of the Malaysian tax rates as the subsidiaries operate in a tax jurisdictions with lower tax rates. - The corporate tax rates are 26% for year of assessment 2008 and 25% for the subsequent years of assessment.
-Consequen deferred tax assets and liabilities are measured using these tax rates.
+\ With effect from year of assessment 2004, companies with paid-up capital of RM2.5 million and below at the beginning of the basis period for a year of assessment are subject to corporate tax at 20% on chargeable income up to RM500,000 applicable to certain subsidiaries.
+With effect from year of assessment 2009, companies controlled directly or indirectly by another company with paid-up capital exceeding RM2.5 million are no longer entitled to this preferential corporate tax rate.